New Mexico State University’s Haunted Halls

 With its open spaces, southwestern scenery, and beautiful adobe-style architecture, New Mexico State University is a wonderful place to explore.
 Every year, the university campus lights up with over 6,000 luminarias in its kickoff to the holiday season, “Noche de Luminarias.”
 It is a magical sight to behold, and according to Christmas tradition, students share their own strange tales in the glow of this spectacle.
 Whether they are residents of one of NMSU’s haunted dorms, an engineering student in Goddard Hall, or an aspiring thespian, they have a rich tradition of folklore from which to draw.

-Posted on August 9, 2017, in Travel and tagged Garrett Hall, Goddard Hall, Hamiel Hall, Haunted Colleges, Hershel Zohn Theatre, Las Cruces, Las Cruces College, New Mexico, New Mexico State University, Pete V. Domenici Hall, Ralph Willis Goddard, Rhodes Hall, Rhodes-Garrett-Hamiel Residence Center, S.P. and Estelle Yates Theater.
+Posted on August 9, 2017, in Travel and tagged Garrett Hall, Goddard Hall, Haunted College, Hershel Zohn Theatre, Las Cruces, Las Cruces College, New Mexico, New Mexico State University, Ralph Willis Goddard, Rhodes Hall, Rhodes-Garrett-Hamiel Residence Center.
 Bookmark the permalink.
 Leave a comment.